hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4488

-Whoever does righteous deed, it is for his own benefit; and whoever does evil deed, it is to his own loss.
+Whoever does a righteous deed, it is for his own benefit; and whoever does an evil deed, it is to his own loss.
 Then to your Lord you will be returned.

 # 4489